3D

 Materials

-Sourcing locally available material to mix with our proprietary “ink” formulation can create reductions in freight, material costs and time to completion.
+Sourcing local materials to mix with our proprietary “ink” formulation can create reductions in transportation costs, material costs and time.

 Join our list to receive company and industry updates